-Kuala Lumpur (or KL as it is more commonly known), is the proud capital city of Malaysia, with high rise buildings, but just as many colourful older traditional areas.
+Kuala Lumpur (or KL as it is more commonly known) is the proud capital city of Malaysia.
+High rise buildings galore, but with just as many colourful and older traditional areas.

 Lively street markets competing with luxurious shopping malls for the attention of your wallet, and the prices are some of the most competitive in the region.
 Malaysia is a potpourri of races and cultures and this is particularly evident in KL with its kaleidoscope of sounds, sights and smells.

 The phrase ‘Truly Asia’ sums up the exotic appeal of Malaysia.
 Fascinating and diverse cultures, island retreats, eco-adventure options and varied sightseeing.

 Fantastic selection of restaurants fully reflecting the diversity of influences found in Malaysia, but with just as many culinary options from around the globe.
 Street food is a real experience, and your concierge will be delighted to suggest some options.
 Jalan Alor is famous for its “hot from the wok” Chinese food, whilst Jalan Raja Muda Musa is well known for traditional Malay food.

 Note – We think street food in Asia is all part of the travel experience, but maybe might not be suggested the night prior to a long international flight!

 We have access to a full range of hotel rates in Kuala Lumpur, but we enjoy a particularly good commercial rapport with The Traders Hotel.
 Part of The Shangri-La group, the hotel is probably more superior first class than deluxe, with 571 rooms.
 However where it really scores is the superb value, the park side location, and probably (no, undoubtedly) the best views of the famous Petronas Twin Towers, particularly good at night from the hotel’s rooftop Sky Bar whilst enjoying a glass of wine.